ddellacosta/automation-service/README.md

 ## TODO

+* profile and better understand memory usage
+  * ...and especially, why some Lua scripts die with a stack overflow only after hours
 * need to be able to shut off or edit scheduled automations
 * auto-restarts of automations and reloading of automations when automation-service is restarted
 * ability to auto-load groups and scenes and easily integrate in scripts